All you need to know about digital wallets

 Some companies work only on offering a checkout that focuses on speed.
 “One-click checkouts”, like Bolt, let the customer pay in (basically) one click.
 “Express checkouts” let customers pay in one or more clicks.

 Like the express payment methods above, the customer can pay almost instantly by clicking the express checkout button.
 The customer needs to have an account with the third party checkout and log in, though some services let first-time customers sign up in the checkout flow.

 If customers have had a good experience with a specific express checkout provider, their logo in your checkout could instill trust.
 Some express checkouts go a step further and let customers buy your products directly through their site.

 On the implementation side, you need to add an express checkout button to the product page or replace the checkout with this third party checkout entirely.
-If the merchant already has a PSP, this same PSP handles express flow payments.
-But if the merchant doesn’t have their own PSP, payments can sometimes be managed by the third party checkout’s PSP.
+If you already have a PSP, this same PSP handles express flow payments.
+But if you don't have your own PSP, payments can sometimes be managed by the third party checkout’s PSP.

 |Available for first-time and returning customers||Implemented on top of your existing ecommerce platform, which might result in technical and maintenance challenges|

 |If the adoption rate is high with your target customers, it could boost conversion||Probably the most expensive of the three.
 Express checkouts often charge an extra fee.|